-In the case of nuclides with fission reaction, the average number of prompt neutrons per fission $\overline{\nu}p$ is calculated with the linear functions with respect to photon energy fitted by Berman et al. [148] and Caldwell et al. [149], complemented with an exponential function [150] at the higher energies.
-The average number of delayed neutrons per fission $\overline{\nu}d$ and the delayed neutron spectra, if available, are adopted from the neutron nuclear data of JENDL-4.0, if a compound nuclide is the same as the target in the photon-incident case.
+In the case of nuclides with fission reaction channel, the average number of prompt neutrons per fission $\overline{\nu}p$ is calculated using the linear functions with respect to photon energy fitted by Berman et al. [149] and Caldwell et al. [150], complemented with an exponential function [151] at the higher energies.
+The average number of delayed neutrons per fission $\overline{\nu}d$ and the delayed neutron spectra, if available, are adopted from the neutron nuclear data in JENDL-4.0, if the compound nuclide is the same as the target in the photon-incident case.

+1.

+40

-1. 40 Ca
+Ca

-The IAEA 1999 library [3] has the nuclear data of $^{40}\mathrm{Ca}$ performed with the GNASH code at LANL.
-There are a few experimental data available for the evaluation: photo-absorption, $(\gamma, 1nX)$, $(\gamma, 1pX)$, (γ, Sn) and (γ, xn) reactions.
-The present evaluation was carried out by applying Murata's method.
-The photo-absorption cross section measured by Ahrens et al. [151] was reconstructed by 10 resonances, and this was also estimated from the $(\gamma, 1nX)$ reaction cross section of Veyssière et al. [152].
+The 40 Ca file in the IAEA 1999 library [3] was produced by the GNASH code at LANL.
+In the updated library, we adopted the file from JENDL/PD-2016, but the energy-angular distributions were replaced by the CCONE calculation.
+We utilized available experimental data on photo-absorption, $(\gamma, 1nX)$, $(\gamma, 1pX)$, (γ, Sn) and (γ, xn) reactions, to perform the evaluation.
+The photo-absorption cross section measured by Ahrens et al. [152] was reconstructed by 10 resonances, which also reproduced the $(\gamma, 1nX)$ reaction cross section of Veyssière et al. [153].
 The other particle emissions and residual production cross sections were calculated with ALICE-F.

-Figure 32 shows the comparison of the present evaluation with previous evaluation [3] and measured data for photo-absorption, $(\gamma, 1nX)$ and $(\gamma, 1pX)$ reaction cross sections.
+Figure 39 shows comparison of the present evaluation with the previous evaluation [3] and the measured photo-absorption data, $(\gamma, 1nX)$ and $(\gamma, 1pX)$ cross sections.
 The measurements of photo-absorption cross sections are for the natural Ca target.
-The comparison of the present evaluation of 40Ca with the measured data is physically meaningful, since the abundance of 40Ca accounts for 96.9% of natural Ca. The present evaluation gives similar photo-absorption cross section as the IAEA
+The comparison of the present evaluation of 40 Ca with the measured data is physically meaningful, since the abundance of 40 Ca accounts for 96.9% of natural Ca. The present evaluation gives similar photo-absorption cross section as the IAEA 1999 library.
+The evaluated $(\gamma, 1p)$ reaction cross section is in good agreement with the experimental data of Goryachev et al. [154] and higher than the previous evaluation in the IAEA 1999 library by 45% at the peak cross section.

-FIG. 32.
+FIG. 39.
 (Color online) Comparisons of the present results with the evaluated (IAEA 1999) and experimental data for 40 Ca. The cross sections of (a) photo-absorption, (b) $(\gamma, 1nX)$ and (c) $(\gamma, 1pX)$ reactions are illustrated in each panel.